The Perks & Potential Risks of ERP HR Module Integration

 • Self-service portals are set up to empower employees to update personal information, schedule leave days, and enrol in benefits

-6 ERP Submodules That Integrate and Impact Core HR Tasks
+6 HR ERP Submodules That Impact Core HR Tasks

 There’s an ERP HR module, and then there are HR submodules.
 Submodules go a level down and focus on a business’s core human resource tasks.
 These refer to the most basic but important functions of an HR department.